'Best hope yet' as results from Alzheimer's drug trial reveal huge step forward

 NHS unable to deliver Alzheimer’s drug

-According to researchers, the NHS is unable to deliver the drug because it does not have the sufficient diagnostic tests to identify the patients most likely to benefit.
-There are simply put, not enough staff to give all patients in need of treatment an infusion of the drug every two weeks nor can it provide the multiple MRI scans needed to monitor any side-effects including haemorrhaging or brain swelling.
+According to researchers, the NHS is unable to deliver lecanemab because it does not have sufficient diagnostic tests to identify the patients most likely to benefit.
+There are, simply put, not enough staff to give all patients in need of treatment an infusion of the drug every two weeks nor can it provide the multiple MRI scans needed to monitor any side effects including haemorrhaging or brain swelling.

-She said Alzheimer’s researchers recommend, through the new Dementia Mission, the government take urgent steps to bring together regulators, industry, clinicians and decision-makers in our health system to put a clear plan in place to ensure people in the UK are among the first in the world to access new treatments once they are licensed.”
+Kohlhaas said Alzheimer’s researchers recommend, through the new Dementia Mission, the government take urgent steps to bring together regulators, industry, clinicians and decision-makers in our health system to put a clear plan in place to ensure people in the UK are among the first in the world to access new treatments once they are licensed.

 “This is truly a historic moment for dementia research.
 This year is the 30th anniversary of the seminal work that revealed the central role of amyloid protein in Alzheimer’s.
 The road to an anti-amyloid treatment has been a long one and people with Alzheimer’s have seen many disappointing setbacks.
 We hope that this drug will make it to patients, but it won’t be suitable for everyone with Alzheimer’s, and it’s only a first step on the journey towards a cure” she concluded.